 This is especially true in the post-pandemic world where threat actors leverage security weaknesses in firms’ IT infrastructure to perpetrate serious (and profitable) cyberattacks.

-Increasingly, financial institutions are relying on third-party providers, which means they have to thoroughly identify, evaluate, and control third-party risks throughout the lifecycle of their relationships with those companies.
+Financial institutions are increasingly relying on third-party providers, which means they must identify, evaluate, and control third-party risks throughout the lifecycle of their relationships with those companies.

 Internal Fraud and External Fraud

-According to one survey, in 2020, almost 40% of mid/large digital financial services organizations experienced an increase in fraud since before COVID-19.
+According to one survey, almost 40 percent of mid-sized and large digital financial services organizations experienced an increase in fraud in 2020.
 Operational risk losses from internal scams can stem from asset misappropriation, forgery, tax non-compliance, bribes, or theft.

 Fraud committed by external parties includes check fraud, theft, hacking, system breaches, money laundering, and data theft.
 The risk of both internal and external frauds arises from diverse factors, including the massive growth in transaction volumes, the availability of sophisticated fraud tools, and the security gaps created by increasing digitization and automation.